UtoECat/LoveTemplate/readme.md

  $ love .
 ```

-And when the game is ready and/or you want to share it, run `love .` in the root of this repository - the build system will start and the `game.love` file will appear here
+And when the game is *ready* and/or *you want to share it*, run `./build.sh` in the root of this repository - the build system will start and the `game.love` file will appear here *(if no errors happened)*

 # Game modules
 ## conf.lua